sohaat/mule-4-healthcheck-connector/README.md

 	</flow>
 ```

-1. The healthcheck:http processor perform a call to the ext-system and return as ouput in the payload a Java Object:
+1. The healthcheck:http operation performs a call to the ext-system and returns as output in the payload a Java Object:
 ```java
 Healthcheck{
     name='ext-system-1',